georgeartem/transcendence/README.md

 # π√2: The Transcendence Constant for 5 Dimensions
-**A Geometric Model of Consciousness via φ-Growth and Timeline Interlacing**
+**A Geometric Model for Transcendence via φ-Growth and Timeline Interlacing**
 *George Artem*
 Independent Researcher, Dorchester, MA
 *georgeartem@protonmail.com*